imranhsayed/nextjs-headless-wordpress/README.md

 docker-compose -f backend/docker-compose.yml up -d
 ```

 First line command will stops and removes all the docker containers and second line command will restart all containers.
+Notice that `-d` is to run in detach mode and you can always remove that flag, and run the command so you can see the live logs.
+Or you can check the logs for

 2. Check the logs
 While the above command is running in detached mode ( -d ), you can run this command in a new terminal tab to see the live logs.